Man Down Safety Devices

-If a lone worker suffers a medical emergency such as a stroke or loss of consciousness, receiving immediate support and alerting emergency services could prove difficult particularly if working remotely or out of sight and sound.
+If a lone worker suffers a medical emergency such as a stroke or loss of consciousness, receiving immediate support and alerting emergency services could prove difficult particularly if working remotely or out of sight.

-StaySafe offers a man down device in the form of the V.BTTN, a small wearable button that can be worn in a variety of ways including around the wrist.
-The V.BTTN works using an accelerometer which detects a fall followed by an impact.
-When a fall is detected by the device, the StaySafe app will notify the relevant monitors so that they can respond accordingly and ensure the lone worker received the support they need.
+StaySafe offers a Man Down device in the form of the V.BTTN, a small wearable button that can be worn in a variety of ways including around the wrist.
+The V.BTTN works using an accelerometer which is able to detect a fall followed by an impact.
+When a fall is detected by the device, the StaySafe app will notify the relevant monitors so that they can respond accordingly and ensure the lone worker receives the support they need.